UA Guidelines & Application

 In 1996, the Galveston College Foundation (GCF) was established as a community-based non-profit to provide families within the Galveston College taxing district the opportunity for a brighter future through higher education.
 Universal Access (UA) was established in 2001 in an effort to secure fully paid tuition for public and private local high school graduates who wished to attend Galveston College.
 The vision of Universal Access was achieved through development and growth of an endowment significant enough to guarantee each Galveston accredited high school (public or private), home-schooled, and GED graduate the financial aid necessary for up to two years of education and training.
 The founders of UA believed the investment that would pay the greatest dividends and make the biggest difference in the community is an investment in the higher education and training of its residents.

 Guidelines for Universal Access has been updated and revised over the years to reflect changes in College policy, costs, available funds, and community needs.
-2018, the Foundation’s Finance Committee recommended and the Board of Directors subsequently approved a marked increase in the scholarship’s lifetime limit to $4,620.
 All students must have a degree plan on file.
 Upon enrollment for the Universal Access Community Endowment award, a student’s allocation must be used within a five-year period.

-In fall 2020, Universal Access Community Scholarship recipients (UA) may receive a total of $300.00 under the Universal Access Plus Award.
-Additional funds up to $450.00 may be available in spring 2021.
 UA Plus is a multi-year non-tuition educational expenses scholarship (awarded on a semester by semester basis) to aid students during the tenure of their academic career to purchase books, related program equipment and tools including internet access codes, etc. Students must initiate the UA Plus award voucher through the Financial Aid office and comply with the requirements as stated in the application.
-The Galveston College Foundation Board of Directors approved the increase for UA eligible students on April 30, 2020.

 The increase in the lifetime award amount and funds for books, internet access codes, and digital equipment were put in place to facilitate retention and expedite completion and or graduation.